-My interest in Mexico began when I studied with three autonomous social movements: the Zapatistas in Chiapas, a rural-urban coalition in Tlaxcala, and a housing settlement cooperative in Mexico City.
-These experiences, along with others in Mexico and Central America, have given me valuable insight into popular education, solidarity work, the power of autonomous community organizing, and the often complicated relationship between social movements, NGOs, and the state.
+My interest in Mexico and Latin America solidified when I studied with three autonomous social movements: the Zapatistas in Chiapas, a rural-urban coalition in Tlaxcala, and a housing settlement cooperative in Mexico City.
+These experiences, along with many others in Mexico, Central America, and the Caribbean have given me valuable insight into Latin American and Latinx cultural production, and the often complicated relationship between social movements, political ecology, and the state.

-While I am guided by theoretical and social questions inspired by critical race theory, social reproduction and marxist feminisms, and the environmental humanities, I believe that the often unexpected ways that literature and film stages conflicts and narratives is essential to advancing critical thought on the most pressing issues of our time.
-Latin American cultural production has consistently been a privileged method through which I analyze the dynamic relationships between race, labor, and the environment to better understand constructions of human and non-human nature in the capitalist world system.
+While I am guided by social questions inspired by critical theory on race, feminisms, and environment, I believe that the often unexpected ways that literature, television, film, and other media stage conflicts are essential to advancing critical thought and social engagement on the most pressing issues of our time.
+Latin American cultural production has consistently been a privileged method through which I analyze the dynamic relationships between race, labor, and ecology to better understand constructions of human and non-human nature in our modern world system.

 Find me on LinkedIn or send me an email at firstname.lastname@example.org or email@example.com.